 Poljot are one of the oldest Russian watch brands from the former Soviet Union and are credited as being the “First Moscow Watch Factory” back in 1927.
 Their creation was actually ordered by Joseph Stalin!

-This particular model is also a hand-wound mechanical watch with a date window at the 3 o’clock position.
+This particular Soviet watch is also a hand-wound mechanical watch with a date window at the 3 o’clock position.

-Dive watch lovers may already know about the Vostok Ampibian.
+Dive watch lovers may already know about the Vostok Ampibia.
 It is a somewhat iconic watch amongst unusual watch collectors for a number of reasons.

-First, it is a lesser-known dive watch from Russia.
+First, it is one of the lesser-known dive watch brands from the former Soviet Union.
 But more interesting is the way that it is made water-proof.
 Rather than try to keep the water out from the outset, Vostok re-engineered their watch to get more waterproof the more pressure there is.
 A fantastic idea for a dive watch, right?

-Vostok watches used to be hard to get, but nowadays you can easily order the modern versions of their watches from Vostok America or via Amazon.
-If you want one of the original vintage watches, of course you are better off on Ebay, but you don’t have to bother with that to get an Amphibian.
-There is also a special edition that was used on a comedy movie, Zissou that is also worth checking out.
+Vostok watches used to be hard Soviet watches to get, but nowadays you can easily order the modern versions of their watches from Vostok America or via Amazon.
+If you want one of the original vintage Soviet watches, of course you are better off on Ebay, but you don’t have to bother with that to get an Amphibian.
+There is also a special edition Vostok Amphibia that was used on a comedy movie, Zissou that is also worth checking out.

 4. Vostok Komandirskie

-Staying with the Vostok watches for a minute, another one worth checking out is their military watch called the Komandirskie.
+Staying with the Vostok watches for a minute, another model worth checking out is one of their military watches called the Komandirskie.

 Because it is intended as a watch for the Russian military, it sports a 24 hour dial, but in this case literally.
 There are actually 24 hour markers on the dial, quite a rare beast in the watch world.